ansible/ansible-container/docs/rst/getting_started.rst

 Real World Usage - Starting from a Working Base Setup
 -----------------------------------------------------

-Most of the time, when you're starting a new app, you're probably using a fairly standard set of components that all link together to form a working system.
-For example, if you're starting a new Wordpress app, you will likely want a container for Apache, one for MySQL, one for Memcache, and one for Wordpress itself.
-Ansible Container enables you to bootstrap a new app based on such skeletons, hosted on `Ansible Galaxy <http://galaxy.ansible.com/>`_.
+Most of the time, when you're starting a new project, you're probably using a fairly standard set of components that all link together to form a working system.
+For example, if you're starting a new Wordpress app, you will likely want a container for Apache, one for MySQL/MariaDB, one for Memcache, and one for Wordpress itself.
+Ansible Container enables you to bootstrap a new project based on such templates, hosted on `Ansible Galaxy <http://galaxy.ansible.com/>`_.

 Let's look at a working example.
-A basic `Django <http://djangoproject.com>`_ application would have the Django application server, a static files server, a PostgreSQL database, and static assets compiled from sources using Gulp and Node.js.
-To pull the skeleton from Ansible Galaxy and bootstrap a new app based on it, run:
+A basic `Django <http://djangoproject.com>`_ application might have the Django application server, a static files server, a PostgreSQL database, and static assets compiled from sources using Gulp and Node.js.
+To pull the template from Ansible Galaxy and bootstrap a new project based on it, run:

 .. code-block:: bash

   ansible-container init ansible.django-gulp-nginx

-From here, you can even build and run this app, even though it doesn't do a whole lot.
+From here, you can even build and run this project, even though it doesn't do a whole lot.

 .. code-block:: bash

   ansible-container build
   ansible-container run

-To take a deeper dive into what the skeleton app offers, it requires looking into the ``ansible/`` directory, where we find the application orchestration and build instructions.
+To take a deeper dive into what the project template offers, it requires looking into the ``container.yml`` file, where we find the application orchestration and build instructions.

 .. note::